Michefley/EOU_Research_2021/README.md

 The programs (main.py) in each subfolder are to establish any valid realizations found by running through random rational numbers and checking for the desired signing of each arc weight.
-Each realization is the written to a file in its repected subfolder (output.txt).
+Each realization is written to a file in its repected subfolder (output.txt).
 A link to this github repository will be provided in our Latex document.